wuggawugga/gob40k/docs/cbackpack.md

 - `[p]cbackpack show --except --str >50`
   - Will show all items that have less than 50 str points
 - `[p]cbackpack show --except --no-match celestial`
-  - Will Show every item that have "celestial" in the name (Case sensitive as `--icase` was not used)
+  - Will Show every item that has "celestial" in the name (Case sensitive as `--icase` was not used)